vijaidjearam/win11install/README.md

 ## Usage
 - Registryrunonce.ps1 -> $repopath = "https://raw.githubusercontent.com/vijaidjearam/win11install/main/" change the value according to your Repo
-- Autounattend-WinEdu.xml -> change the value in the Run synchronous command according to you Repo
+- Autounattend-WinEdu.xml -> change the value in the URI according to you Repo

   ```xml
 	<File path="C:\Windows\Setup\Scripts\unattend-01.ps1">